 When correcting nuisance barking habits, you need to combine a bark collar with a positive training program.

 How Bark Collars Work

 Bark collars administer an unpleasant stimulus whenever your dog barks.
 Sensors detect the vibration and tone of the bark.
-Whines and howls have a different pitch, so collars don’t react.
+Whines and howls have different pitches, so collars don’t react.
 (If you want to end your Beagle’s howling serenades, you’re out of luck)

 When used properly, with a positive training program, bark collars can be safe and effective.
-If misused, you can cause your dog a lot of unnecessary stress.
+However, if misused, you can cause your dog a lot of unnecessary stress.

-According to Dr. Katherine Houpt, a professor at Cornell University’s College of Veterinary Medicine, bark collars should ONLY get employed when your dog is misbehaving (i.e., barking inappropriately).
+According to Dr. Katherine Houpt, a Cornell University’s College of Veterinary Medicine professor, bark collars should ONLY get employed when your dog is misbehaving (i.e., barking inappropriately).

 “Basically, the dog needs to understand why they are being punished.”

 Bark collars come in five different varieties, based on the noxious stimulus they provide:

 - Multiple settings